Renzo-Guerra/intro-section-with-dropdown-navigation-main/README.md

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-Currently, only the HTML has been done until now, also almost every Asset has been uploaded via Webpack.
+Currently, only the HTML has been done, also almost every Asset has been uploaded via Webpack.